Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 ### 5.4 Health and Safety

-In order to manage computer-related risks, all team members are encouraged to take regular breaks (standing up, stretching, resting eyes, doing light exercises, etc.) every 30 minutes to avoid Occupational Overuse Syndrome and Repeatitive Strain Injury.
+In order to manage computer-related risks, all team members are encouraged to take regular breaks (standing up, stretching, resting eyes, doing light exercises, etc.) every 30 minutes to avoid Occupational Overuse Syndrome and Repetitive Strain Injury.
 It is also highly recommended that each member should set up their workstation ergonomically, to minimise the physical strain on their bodies with prolonged use of computers.

-Ideally, a workstation with good ergonomics should have a chair with proper lumbar support and adjustable height; a desk with appropriate height; an external monitor (optinal); external mouse and keyboard (optional).
+Ideally, a workstation with good ergonomics should have a chair with proper lumbar support and adjustable height; a desk with appropriate height; an external monitor (optional); external mouse and keyboard (optional).
 The chair should be adjusted so that the knees is bent at 90 degree angle, the hip should also make a 90 degree angle and the lower back is properly supported by the chair, the elbows should also be at the same level as the desk height.
 External mouse and keyboard (if available) should be comfortable enough to be used over a long period of time while maintaining a good posture.
 The wrists should be in a neutral or straight position when typing, wrist rest or palm rest can assist with this to keep and hands and wrists comfortable.
 The height of external monitor (if available) should be adjusted so that with the right posture, the eyes should be at the same height as the top of the monitor.